Dr Lisa Colton

 Lisa Colton is Subject Leader for Music, a role that she has undertaken since January 2010.
 She joined the University of Huddersfield as a Lecturer in 2003.
 Lisa gained a First Class BMus (Hons) Music at the University of Huddersfield before continuing her studies with an MA in Historical Musicology (Distinction) and PhD at the University of York.
 Her doctoral thesis, 'Music and sanctity in England, c.1260-c.1400' explored themes of nationalism, sanctity and virginity in late medieval English music, and was funded by the AHRC.
 Having completed the PCPD, Lisa is a Fellow of the Higher Education Academy.
 She is Chair of the Plainsong and Medieval Music Society, and is the external examiner for undergraduate Music courses at Bath Spa University and the University of Glasgow.

-As a performer, Lisa plays bass viol and directs the University Choir.
-She is also an active member of the Royal Musical Association, the American Musicological Society, the Plainsong and Medieval Music Society, the Viola da Gamba Society, and the Campaign for Real Ale.
+As a performer, Lisa plays bass viol and enjoys singing and choral directing.
+She is also an active member of the Royal Musical Association, the Plainsong and Medieval Music Society, the Viola da Gamba Society, and the Campaign for Real Ale.
 In 2010, Lisa founded the Centre for the Study of Music, Gender and Identity (MuGI) at the University of Huddersfield, which aims to stimulate musical and interdisciplinary research in this area.

 Research & Scholarship